PNR STATUS - Simply check your PNR status here

 In this example you joined the WL at position 5, but by the time you actually bought the ticket online you moved to position 2 (due either to a cancellation or to someone not making a final booking).
 The first number will stay the same – it indicates when you JOINED the queue.
 The second number will decrease until you get a ticket (hopefully).

 - WL 5/WL 2 (this is your starting position)

 - WL 5/CNF

-WL 5/WL 2 = waitlisted ticket, you cannot board the train
+WL 5/WL 2 = Waitlist ticket: you cannot board the train.

-WL 5/CNF = confirmed ticket, you can board the train and you have a berth for yourself.
+WL 5/CNF = Confirmed ticket: you can board the train and you have a berth to yourself.

-If your train is ready for departure and it´s reservation chart is finalized your WL and RAC ticket will be automatically refunded to your bank account.
+If your train is ready for departure and its reservation chart is finalized, the cost of your WL ticket will be automatically refunded to your bank account.

-NOTE: There can be significant movement on waitlist on the very last day, so you can get a RAC status last minute, in such case you don´t of course get any refund as RAC is actually a boarding ticket.
+NOTE: There can be significant movement on the waitlist on the very last day, so you may get an RAC status at the last minute.
+In such a case, you will not get a refund, as an RAC is actually a boarding ticket.